 2. Impurity tests

 The impurity tests are performed to accurately define the purity profile of the sample to show that all impurities present in the drug are below acceptable limits.
 Hence to proof its harmlessness for the patient.
 All drugs have to be shown to be as safe as possible.
+It goes without saying that it must be clarified in advance which impurities / degradation products are to be expected and which analytical method is suitable for the specific detection of these substances in addition to the other ingredients (as also mentioned by the Aide-mémoire AiM 07123101 of the ZLG).
 As per the requirements, the method could be either a quantitative or a limit test for the determination of impurities in the sample.
 In any case, it should reflect the purity of the analyte in the sample.
 Some more validation characteristics are required for quantitative tests than for limit tests.
-Applying a quantitative method, you’ll get a result with “real” value and you know exactly how much (which quantity) of the substance you’ve determined is inside the sample (like in this example).
+Applying a quantitative method, you’ll get a result with “real”, scalable value and you know exactly how much (which quantity) of the substance you’ve determined is inside the sample (like in this example).
 Whereas when you apply a limit test, you just get a result like “nothing can be seen” when it is still below the limit or “something is inside” being above the limit, but you don’t know the amount.
 Colorimetric / photometric methods with a color changeover after reaching an appropriate limit are examples of limit tests.
 Another example is a HPLC/MS method to detect toxic compounds in a sample (check this publication).
 Limit tests are used to detect frequently occurring contaminants that are only tolerable in low concentrations but inevitable, e.g. substances for which there are also limit values in the Hazardous Substances Ordinance (German: Gefahrstoffverordnung).
 In the European Pharmacopoeia (Ph.
 Eur.) there are limit tests for e.g. methanol, formaldehyde, and arsenic.

 Assays are usually performed for the quantification of the analyte in a sample.
 They could either asses the content of the analyte or the potency of it.
 For both aspects appropriate methods are required by the authorities.
 This is due to the fact, that it must be shown that the claimed amount of active pharmaceutical ingredient is indeed inside the drug product and that the active pharmaceutical ingredient is indeed “active”.
 In other words, assays essentially measure either how much of the analyte (in this case the active pharmaceutical ingredient) is present in the sample or its declared potency.